CONSTRUCTION CATALOGUE

 Horizontal Split

-These are units built by splitting your house to create a new unit on one of the floors.
-This split could be in the attic or on another floor in your house.
-To register your unit legally, there are some specific requirements you will need to meet.
+These are units created by dividing a house to build a new unit on one of the floors.
+This split could be in the basement or attic or on another floor of a house.
+To legally register a unit, there are some specific requirements that you will need to meet.
 The city refers residents to this Ontario website for a detailed guide for checking these requirements.
-Click here to learn more.
-Before you review the information provided by the Ontario website guide, check out our checklist below as a starting point to see if your home is a candidate for this kind of new suite.
+Before you review the information provided by the website guide, check out our checklist below to see if your home is a candidate for this kind of new suite.

 Remember to verify all code requirements with your local code, or hire a professional to do this for you!